ezecodes/ezecodes/README.md

 ### Principles

-- Ship small, ship often — fast feedback beats perfect code.
+- Ship small, ship often.
+Fast feedback beats perfect code.
-- Build for edge cases first — if it works only in ideal conditions, it’s useless.
+- Build for edge cases first; if it works only in ideal conditions, it’s useless.
-- Keep it simple — complexity is the enemy of reliability.
+- Keep it simple, complexity is the enemy of reliability.
-- Learn from production — logs, metrics, and incidents are your teachers.
+- Learn from production.
+Logs, metrics, and incidents are your teachers.